Mini-Lab:

 Concept: Positive Condition

-It is often possible to write a conditional expression as either a
+It is generally possible to write a conditional expression as either a

 positive or negative expression.
 Often programmers write down the